 The music faculty offer all Lakeland students the opportunity to participate in the performing life of the campus community through vocal and instrumental ensembles.
-For music majors, the faculty provide an opportunity to turn performance into a vocation, with specialized tracks designed for vocal, instrumental, and piano training.
+For music majors, the faculty provide an opportunity to turn music into a vocation, with specialized tracks designed for vocal, instrumental, and piano training.

-Students wishing to major in music may choose between education and performance tracks by selecting one of six emphases: (1) Voice Performance, (2) Instrumental Performance, (3) Piano Performance, (4) Music Education-Choral Music Certification, (5) Music Education-Instrumental Music Certification, and (6) Music Education-General Music Certification.
+Students wishing to major in music may choose between or combine the education and performance tracks by selecting one from the following six emphases: (1) Voice Performance, (2) Instrumental Performance, (3) Piano Performance, (4) Music Education-Choral Music Certification, (5) Music Education-Instrumental Music Certification, and (6) Music Education-General Music Certification.
 Those choosing Music Education-General Music Certification will choose a concentration from among Instrumental, Vocal, and Piano.